moonwitch/moonwitch.github.io/content/resume.md

 * Inclusion of new company branches into current infrastructure

 ### Experience
-* May 2021- - present: Systems and Network Engineer, Lineas NV Brussels
+* May 2021 - present: Systems and Network Engineer, Lineas NV Brussels
     - Implement Terraform, Ansible to automate provisioning and configuring
-    - Migrate from ITRP to Jira Service Desk
+    - Migrate from ITRP to Jira Service Desk; with various sync options including automated user account creation.
     - Automated workflows and processes; ranging from deployments to user management.
     - Maintained, improved and reshaped the service desk tooling
     - Onboard Linux servers into the patch management process